 Mortality following spinal cord injury

-Two articles on PainSci cite Yeo 1998: 1.
+Two pages on PainSci cite Yeo 1998: 1.
 The Trouble with Chairs 2.
 Organ Health Does Not Depend on Spinal Nerves!

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.